Estimated reading time: 4 minutes

 The name may sound romantic if you don’t speak French; if you do, well …, it means “silk weaver’s brains” – eew!
 Makes one think twice about the recipe doesn’t it?

 Cervelle de Canut Recipe

 Created sometime in the mid 19th century in Lyon, it’s named after the silk workers of that time.
 Now whether it’s an insult or a tribute, one can only guess but likening one’s brains to mush is probably leaning slightly toward the first supposition, don’t you think?

-Traditionally, the cheese used for this is Faisselle, a type of fresh cream cheese or fromage blanc; the name faiselle actually refers to the tiny colander that the cheese is made in.
-The cheese itself is thick, almost yoghurt like & can be eaten sweet or savoury, as in today’s recipe, Cervelle de Canut.
+Traditionally, the cheese used for this is Faisselle, a type of fresh cream cheese or fromage blanc.
+The name faiselle actually refers to the tiny colander that the cheese is made in.
+The cheese itself is thick, almost yoghurt like and can be eaten sweet or savoury, as in today’s recipe, Cervelle de Canut.

 How does one eat it?
 Well, it’s a dip and I’ve had it with crunchy vegetables, with bread sticks, on jacket potatoes or just with soldiers (little strips of toast).

 I’ve kept this pretty basic, with just 2 herbs, a little garlic, tomatoes and the obligatory wine vinegar.